invisibleXML/ixml/misc/proposal-F-S.md

   `let` clauses for the same variable in a FLWOR expression in XQuery).

-* Instead of requiring that in the XML form of an ixml grammar, all namespaces bound in in the ixml grammar SHOULD be bound in the XML form of the grammar, we could say that those actually used MUST be bound, or that they all MUST be bound.
+* Instead of requiring that in the XML form of an ixml grammar all namespaces bound in the ixml grammar SHOULD be bound in the XML form of the grammar, we could say that those actually used MUST be bound, or that they all MUST be bound.

-* Instead of using the prefix *ixmlns*, namespace declarations could use *xmlns* (although strictly speaking that name is reserved, and it's not clear we have the standing to use it here).
+* Instead of using the prefix *ixmlns*, namespace declarations could use *xmlns*.
+Strictly speaking, however, that name is reserved and it's not clear we have the standing to use it here.

 * Instead of using pragma syntax, namespace declarations could use some other syntax.
 E.g.

         ````
         prolog:  s, (ppragma; namespace)+s, s.
         namespace: -'declare', s, -'namespace', s,